Sienci-Labs/Resources/ncfs-dust-collection/ncfs-dust-collection.md

  You can protect yourself on 3 basic levels.

- 1. Your nose and mouth should be covered with a **high quality dust mask** or respirator with a minimum rating of N95.
-This prevents dust from entering your body at all.
+ **Level One - Prevent dust from entering your body.** Your nose and mouth should be covered with a *high quality dust mask* or respirator with a minimum rating of N95.

- 1. Your project should have a **good dust collection system**, to remove as much dust at the source as possible, before the particles have the chance to become airborne.
+ **Level Two - Grab the dust at it's source.** Your project should have a *good dust collection system*, to remove as much dust at the source as possible, before the particles have the chance to become airborne.
 This type of protection 'collects' the dust at the source.

- 1. Your workshop can add more protection against those fine particles by using a **dust extraction system** to catch any particles your dust collector misses.
+ **Level Three - Clean the air** Your workshop can add more protection against those fine particles by using a *dust extraction system* to catch any particles your dust collector misses.
 This type of protection 'extracts' fine dust particles from the air in your shop.

  Regularly cleaning work surfaces, machines, and the floor will help minimize any dust that could be kicked up by new projects.
   Working with a door open or an exhaust fan in a well ventilated area is also a great way to reduce your exposure to hazardous fine sawdust materials.